ibm-cloud-docs/billing-usage/migrate-billing.md

 ## Finding detailed billing
 {: #find-detials}

 Your old invoice has granular instance level usage information on the Detailed Billing tab.
-The Detailed Billing tab provides a breakdown of all of your infrastructure and platform charges that represent three major types of usage:
+The Detailed Billing tab provides a breakdown of all of your infrastructure and platform charges that represent three major types of usage.
+Review the following sections to understand how your old experience maps to your new experience for a seamless transition.

+### Your old experince
+{: #old-instance-details}

+Using Table 1. as an example, you might see similar charges to the following on an invoice that you recieve in December for the three major types of usage:

-* In Advance (for example, the month of December) infrastructure monthly usage charges.
+In Advance infrastructure monthly usage charges
+:   For example, for the month of December.
 These are recurring charges that you incur until you cancel the service.
 The charge is the same every month.

 ![An example of an advanced infrastructure monthly usage charges on the detailed invoice tab from the downloaded Excel invoice.](images/advance-billing.png){: caption="Figure 4.
 In advance infrastructure monthly usage charges." caption-side="bottom"}

+In Arrears infrastructure hourly charges
-* In Arrears (for example, the month of November) infrastructure hourly charges.
+:   For example, for the month of November.
 These are usage-based charges from the previous month.
 Note the `672 hrs * .066` format of the charges.
 In arrears, infrastructure hourly charges are always in this format.

 ![An example of an arrears infrastructure hourly charge on the detailed invoice tab from the downloaded Excel invoice.](images/arrears-hourly.png){: caption="Figure 5.In Arrears infrastructure hourly charges." caption-side="bottom"}

+In Arrears platform service charges
-* In arrears (for example, the month of October) platform service charges.
+:   For example, for the month of October.
 These are usage-based charges from two months prior.
 They are labeled Platform service in column B and reference the month in which the usage was consumed.

 ![In arrears platform service charges.](images/arrears-platform-service-charges.png){: caption="Figure 6.
 In arrears platform service charges for the month of January." caption-side="bottom"}

+### Your new experince
+{: #new-instance-details}

+With your new billing experience, all three major usage types are now billed a single month in arrears and your new instance level usage report includes only charges accrued in the previous month.
+Aligning all usage types to the same billing cycle makes chargebacks for different teams in your organization quicker and easier.

-With your new billing experience, you can find the same instance level details for your monthly usage by completing the following steps:
+You can find instance level details for your monthly usage by completing the following steps:

 1. In the console, go to **Manage > Billing and usage**, and select **Usage**.
 1. Click **Export CSV**.
 1. Select **Instance** for detailed usage information about each service instance.

-Since all three major usage types are now billed a single month in arrears, the instance level usage report also includes only charges accrued in the previous month.
-Aligning all usage types to the same billing cycle makes chargebacks for different teams in your organization quicker and easier.

 ## Updating your billing information
 {: #initiate-migration}